-In connection with the Quarterly Report on Form 10-Q of Targa Resources Partners LP (the "Partnership") for the three months ended March 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Jennifer R. Kneale, as Chief Financial Officer of Targa Resources GP LLC, the general partner of the Partnership, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Targa Resources Corp. for the three months ended March 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), Jennifer R. Kneale, as Chief Financial Officer of Targa Resources Corp., hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to her knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Partnership.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Targa Resources Corp.
-By: /s/ Jennifer R. Kneale

-Name: Jennifer R. Kneale

-Title: Chief Financial Officer
+By: /s/ Jennifer R. Kneale Name: Jennifer R. Kneale Title: Chief Financial Officer of Targa Resources Corp.